herotechcourse/kotlin-lotto-precourse/README.md

 - Enter the bonus number input
     - Validate that the input is a number
+    - Validate that input is blank or empty
     - Validate it is not duplicated in the winning numbers

 ### 5. Find RankPrize